 The Recreation and Parks Department manages the Disaster Response Facilities (Kezar Pavilion) component under ESER 2020.
 The project concept plan is moving forward with formal engagement with the Planning Department's Historic Preservation Division and starting the review as it relates to CEQA and historic preservation.
+Our project's preservation architect is mapping and conducting site conditions which will help inform the Planning Departments review and approval process.
 Exploratory investigation work has been completed on hazardous material surveys as well as geotechnical evaluations.
+We are currently working to conduct structural destructive testing work to determine the buildings existing structural condition.
 The project team will be working on engaging with the various regulatory requirements with Historic Preservation staff, Civic Design Committee, the Department of Emergency Management (DEM & HSA) and the general public.
-The project team is engaging with an additional estimating consultant as a peer review process to confirm current budget and construction costs based on market conditions.
+The project team has engaging with a second estimating consultant as a peer review process to confirm current budget and construction costs based on market conditions.
+The estimating process has been completed and we are now reconciling the two estimates.